-High Performance Liquid Chromatography (HPLC)/Electrophoresis/RBC Solubility/Polymerase Chain Reaction (PCR)/Fluorescence Resonance Energy Transfer/Sequencing, Spectrophotometry, Visual Identification, Quantitative Enzymatic, Quantitative Flow Cytometry, Cytochemical Stain, Multiplex Ligation-Dependent Probe Amplification
+High Performance Liquid Chromatography (HPLC)/Electrophoresis/RBC Solubility/Polymerase Chain Reaction/Fluorescence Resonance Energy Transfer/Sequencing/Spectrophotometry/Visual Identification/Quantitative Enzymatic Assay/Quantitative Flow Cytometry/Cytochemical Stain/Multiplex Ligation-Dependent Probe Amplification/Massively Parallel Sequencing

 Optimal test to evaluate individuals with hereditary hemolytic anemia or unexplained long-standing hemolytic anemia

-A hematopathologist on the faculty of the University of Utah School of Medicine personally directs and interprets each stage of testing through to completion.
+A University of Utah School of Medicine hematopathologist personally directs and interprets each stage of testing through to completion.

-Molecular reflex testing for hemoglobinopathies/thalassemia, G6PD deficiency, and pyruvate kinase deficiency (PKD) will be performed to confirm as needed.
+Molecular reflex testing for hemoglobinopathies/thalassemia and G6PD deficiency will be performed to confirm as needed.

 Hereditary hemolytic anemia next generation sequencing (NGS) gene panel will be performed in complex cases of transfusion-dependent hemolytic anemia.